-The program is intended to help build skills and emotional well-being for East African youth and to raise awareness for the cause of nonviolence in the East African community.
-Constructive activities like the Modern Batik art program can strengthen neighbourhoods and protect against risk factors of violence by improving educational and emotional outcomes for youth.
-Workshop sessions provide youth with the opportunity to develop artistic and social skills as well as a powerful sense of accomplishment from their artwork.
+Since 2013, The Loyan Foundation has partnered with Modern Batik Art Workshops to deliver art classes targeting East African youth and seniors.
+The program is intended to help build skills and emotional well-being for East African youth and seniors.
+Workshop sessions provide youth and seniors with the opportunity to develop artistic and social skills as well as a powerful sense of accomplishment from their artwork.
 This has helped to improve the emotional health of participants and their households and has provided participants with valuable, extra-curricular experience to serve them in the future.

 Loyan Foundation also supports youth aged 15-30 through direct employment and training programs.
 Every year Loyan Foundation has directly employed at least two new young persons of East African descent to work directly in our offices in partnership and through referrals with local organizations.
 These youth assist in delivering our settlement support work, whether this includes notary services, assisting with immigration forms, or connecting individuals to community programs.